janbaer/Katas/Kata.GameOfLife/readme.md

 ﻿#Overview

-This project conatins my solution for the kata "GameOfLife"
+This project contains my solution for the kata "GameOfLife"

 # References